 Please use the following links to find out more information on:

-- catering businesses
+- view information about catering businesses

-- colours in food
+- view information about colours in food

-- durability - use by/best before dates
+- view information about durability - use by/best before dates

-- Food Information Regulation
+- view information about the Food Information Regulation

-- guidance for the use of terms
+- view guidance for the use of terms

-- labelling claims
+- view information about labelling claims